umr4nlp/umr-guidelines/guidelines.md

 Event-event relations are annotated only when the temporal relations are clearly supported by morpho-syntactic clues or when there is a clear temporal sequence can be inferred.

-The temporal dependency is divided into two passes: the first pass involves setting up the temporal superstructure – the top levels of the dependency structure and the fourth pass involves adding events to the temporal dependency structure.
-The temporal superstructure contains the temporal expressions (timexs) in the text and pre-defined meta nodes and their temporal relations to each other; the rest of the temporal dependency contains the events and their temporal relations to timexs and other events.
+The temporal dependency is divided into two passes: the first pass involves setting up the temporal superstructure – the top levels of the dependency structure - and the second pass involves adding events to the temporal dependency structure.
+The temporal superstructure contains the temporal expressions (timexs) in the text and pre-defined metanodes and their temporal relations to each other; the rest of the temporal dependency contains the events and their temporal relations to timexs and other events.

 #### Part 4-2-1.
 Temporal superstructure

 The highest level of the temporal dependency is always a single `ROOT` node.
-The temporal superstructure consists of two types of nodes: time expressions and pre-defined metanodes.
-For now at least, `:Temp` is the relation that is used to link all nodes in the superstructure.
+The temporal superstructure consists of two types of nodes: time expressions and pre-defined metanodes. `depends-on` is the relation that is used to link all nodes in the superstructure.

 ##### Part 4-2-1-1.
 Pre-defined metanodes

-The first type of node in the temporal superstructure are the pre-defined metanodes: `Past_Ref`, `Present_Ref`, `Future_Ref`, and `DCT` (document creation time).
+The first type of node in the temporal superstructure are the pre-defined metanodes: `PAST_REF`, `PRESENT_REF`, `FUTURE_REF`, and `DCT` (document creation time).
 Unlike time expressions, the pre-defined metanodes don’t correspond to linguistic material in the text.
 All four of the pre-defined metanodes should be added at the top of every temporal dependency structure.
 Whether or not they are actually used in the annotation will be determined when events are annotated in the next pass.
-As mentioned above, there is a generic `:Temp` relation between all nodes in the temporal superstructure; this is shown in Figure [\[tempsuper\]](#tempsuper).
+As mentioned above, there is a generic `:depends-on` relation between all nodes in the temporal superstructure; this is shown in Figure [\[tempsuper\]](#tempsuper).